Jimk72/Icarus_Software/README.md

 # Icarus Mod Manager 2.1

+## 6/16/24 Ver 2.1.6

+-Fixed bug with multiple new Items with same name not being added to pak file.

 ## 5/29/24 Ver 2.1.5

 -Changed show message of invalid date to add line to log that mod contains invalid date.